itscloverdale/ableton-device-manager/README.md

 - **Sorting** by name or instance count (click the column headers)
 - **Search** to filter by name

-## Notes

-Drum Racks always appear as "Drum Rack" regardless of their preset name.
-For other device types (e.g. Glue Compressor, EQ Eight), the preset name is shown if one is loaded — this is a current limitation of the Ableton Extensions SDK, which does not expose a device's internal class name separately from its user-facing name.

 ## Installation

 1. Download `Device-Manager-1.0.0.ablx` from the [Releases](../../releases) page